Rev. Paul Werner

 Bruce has lived in the Sarasota area for two years.
 He started playing for his home church, Sardis United Methodist Church, when he was in the 7th grade.
 As a sophomore in high school, he accepted a position at First Christian Church in New Martinsville, West Virginia, and his father had to drive him to rehearsal and services.

 Music and music ministry are a big part of Bruce’s life.
 He taught music in New Martinsville, West Virginia, for 38 years.
 Bruce also served as an organist and director of music at Sisterville Presbyterian Church for 35 years and director of music at St. Vincent de Paul Catholic Church in New Martinsville for 22 years.

 Bruce has been very active in the Sarasota area as an accompanist and is the Interim Artistic Director of Diversity: The Voices of Sarasota.
 He enjoys swimming and cooking and is learning to quilt.

-Nancy is the Moderator of our Church Council for the 2017-2018 church year.
+Nancy previously served as the Moderator of our Church Council for the 2017-2018 church year, and currently she serves as our Past Moderator on our Council.
+Nancy’s mission is to keep the St. Andrew UCC community involved in important peace and justice issues.
 She is married to George, who serves on our Board of Trustees and our Board of Missions and Outreach.
 Nancy and George grew up in the Sarasota area, and they retired in Sarasota after a career in the United States Air Force.
 They have been married for 42 years and have a large family in the local area as well as throughout Florida.
 Nancy and George love the St. Andrew UCC family because of its generous and welcoming spirit.